 All of these markets are centrally located in Manhattan.
 That means you can mix your Christmas market visits with all of the city’s sightseeing, fun, shows and shopping!
 See Hotels.com accommodations in Manhattan for some ideas on where to stay.

 There’s already a lot to see and do in DC.
-During the holidays, you can do a different sort of sightseeing between the Smithsonian American Art Museum and the National Portrait Gallery at the Downtown Holiday Market.
-It’s a unique and festive shopping “village” with more than 150 regional artisans, crafters, and boutiques.
+During the holidays, you can do a different sort of sightseeing at the Downtown Holiday Market in Penn Quarter, between the Smithsonian American Art Museum and the National Portrait Gallery.
+It’s a unique and festive shopping “village” with more than 180 regional artisans, crafters, and boutiques.
 Fabulous food and live entertainment make for a fun, festive atmosphere for the whole family.
+Many publications have named this market as one of the top Christmas Markets in the USA!

-Location: 8th and F Street NW in front of the Smithsonian American Art Museum
+Location: Penn Quarter: F Street NW in front of the Smithsonian American Art Museum and National Portrait Gallery, between 7th and 9th Streets, NW.

 Nearby Attractions: The Downtown Holiday Market is just off the National Mall, and less than a mile from the National Christmas Tree on the Ellipse across from the White House.

-Closest Hotels: While there are plenty of great hotels in DC, Marriott’s Courtyard Washington Convention Center Hotel is literally (diagonally) across the street.
+Closest Hotels: While there are plenty of great hotels in DC, the Kimpton Hotel Monaco is literally across the street.
+Can’t beat a short walk during a Washington winter!

 Where are your favorite holiday markets and festivals?
 Please let us know with a comment below, or link to your favorite holiday market blog post.
 Happy Holidays!